tubskns/ieccont2024/05-workshop-program.markdown

 ---
 # Workshop Program, August 27th 2024

 Please find venue information at the official [EURO-PAR website](https://2024.euro-par.org/nc/attending/).
 The full workshop program information can be found [here](https://2024.euro-par.org/program/program/).
-Note that there has been a name change of the workshop to IETCONT in the program.
+Note that there has been a name change of the workshop to IOTCONT in the program.

 ## Session 1 (9:00 - 10:00)